 The one drawback I found is that VPN.ac maintains minimum connection – but everything is erased daily.
 When you consider everything in relation to the price, this is one of the best values you’ll find for a premium VPN service.
 (See all VPN.ac features here.)

 - Highest security standards for VPN server network (dedicated premium servers, with self-hosted encrypted DNS)

 - Advanced encryption (7 available protocols) with Perfect Forward Secrecy

 - Professional and prompt tech support

 - Low price for a very advanced VPN (good value)

 - Minimal connection logs (no activity, erased daily)

 VPNArea is not the biggest name in the VPN industry, but this Bulgaria-based provider did very well in testing for the review.
 They take customer data protection very seriously, with a strict no logs policy, good privacy features, and Switzerland hosting for business operations.
 Being based in Bulgaria, they do not fall under data-retention or copyright violation laws, which further protects their users.

 While it doesn’t offer as many advanced privacy features as Perfect Privacy, VPNArea still passed all the tests without any leaks or issues to report.
-They continue to improve their service and have recently added self-hosted, secure DNS, which includes ad blocking.
+They continue to improve their service with new features, including obfuscation (Stunnel) and ad-blocking through their self-hosted DNS.
 If you’re looking for a privacy-focused VPN that isn’t too expensive, VPNArea is a solid choice.

 - Competitive price